zeitspace/flutter-session/README.md

 To catch up to the end of step 3, checkout branch: `step3`

-### Step 4: Show confirmation message
+### Step 4: Get data through HTTP

-What we'll do:
-- Show a message when a todo is completed (using the Snackbar widget)
-- Show a message when a completed todo is moved back to active todos

-To catch up to the end of step 4, checkout branch: `step4`

-### Step 5: Show / hide completed to dos

-What we'll do:
-- Add Switch widget (which adapts to iOS / Android style)
-- Show / hide the completed items list when toggled

-To catch up to the end of step 5, checkout branch: `step5`

-### Step 6: Show friends' todos

-What we'll do:
-- Add the `http` package to our project
+- Add http package to Flutter
 - Use it to request and wait for JSON data
 - Add Friends' todos page and display data there
 - Navigate to and from the new Friends page

-To catch up to the end of step 6, checkout branch: `step6`
+To catch up to the end of step 4, checkout branch: `step4`

+### Step 5: Done

 That's it!
 Congrats on building a fully functional Flutter app that works on both Android and iOS.